Notebooks

 Manage External Libraries

-Users can upload external libraries to glue session enabled notebooks using the 'Manage External Libraries' option from the three dots situated on the top right side of the details page.
 Click the '+' sign on the top right & then Click on 'Select files to upload' and then 'Upload Selected Files' button after selecting the files to upload one or more library file(s).
-Users can upload .zip, .py, and .jar files to the notebook.

 The following example shows how to upload external libraries to glue-session enabled Notebook.